 The interconnect relies on a collection of switches and XMOS links.
-Each xCORE device has an on-chip switch that can set up circuits or route data.
-The switches are connected by xConnect Links.
+Each \times CORE device has an on-chip switch that can set up circuits or route data.
+The switches are connected by \times Connect Links.
 An XMOS link provides a physical connection between two switches.
 The switch has a routing algorithm that supports many different topologies, including lines, meshes, trees, and hypercubes.

 The links operate in either 2 wires per direction or 5 wires per direction mode, depending on the amount of bandwidth required.
-Circuit switched, streaming and packet switched data can both be supported efficiently.
+Circuit switched, streaming xCONNECT Link to another device switch and packet switched data can both be supported efficiently.
 Streams provide the fastest possible data rates between xCORE Tiles (up to 250 MBit/s), but each stream requires a single link to be reserved between switches on two tiles.
 All packet communications can be multiplexed onto a single link.